As blood is pumped by the heart around the body, the pressure with which it pushes against the walls of blood vessels changes.

 - losing weight

 Usually doctors will start a person on a low dose of a medicine and see how it goes.
 If it doesn’t work well enough, or if there are troublesome side effects, other medicines will be used, sometimes in combination, until the blood pressure is controlled.
 This can take time.
-Some people will take medicines for life, although others will find that continuing to lose weight and change their diet reduces the need for medicines.
+Some people will take medicines for life, although others will find that continuing to lose weight and changing their diet reduces the need for medicines.

-RACGP recommends that you regularly review with your doctor or specialist any medications you are taking for high blood pressure or high cholesterol to assess the ongoing benefits and risks.
+The Royal Australian College of General Practitioners recommends that you regularly review with your doctor or specialist any medications you are taking for high blood pressure or high cholesterol to assess the ongoing benefits and risks.
 For further information, visit the Choosing Wisely Australia website.

 Preventing high blood pressure